-If you have been diagnosed with keratoconus, or if you are concerned that your condition might be deteriorating, contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton at Giddens Optometry to evaluate whether CXL is the best option for you.
+If you have been diagnosed with keratoconus, or if you are concerned that your condition might be deteriorating, contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham at Giddens Optometry to evaluate whether CXL is the best option for you.

 What Is Corneal Collagen Cross-Linking?

 Corneal collagen cross-linking is a surgical procedure performed by a corneal specialist or ophthalmologist to stabilize the shape and firmness of the cornea.
 By applying riboflavin (vitamin B2) eye drops and ultraviolet light, the surgical treatment promotes the building of new collagen fiber links within the cornea.
 In many cases, it helps prevent the need for a corneal transplant.